-Gusty southwest winds this afternoon and evening will result in high, rapidly breaking waves along the Lake Michigan beaches of Antrim, Charlevoix, Emmet, and Mackinac Counties.
+Gusty north winds into this evening will result in high, rapidly breaking waves along the Lake Michigan beaches of Leelanau, Benzie and Manistee Counties.
 This high wave action will create hazardous currents, including rip currents, along the shore which can pull you into deeper and/or more dangerous waters.

-The biggest risk will be on the Lake Michigan beaches of northwest lower Michigan, north of Grand Traverse Bay, and along US-2 in Mackinac County.
+The biggest risk will be on the Lake Michigan beaches of northwest lower Michigan, from Grand Traverse Light south to Manistee.

 Heading into the water today?
 We doubt it since it's still on the cool side, but here's what you should know:

 Structural currents are most prevelant when high wave action breaks on the shore at an angle.
 With this wave direction, water piles up near the shore and a current forms in between the sandbars and flows parallel to the shore (known as a longshore current).
 When this longshore current interacts with a structure, such as this pier in Frankfort, the current gets deflected out toward the lake.

 In this example, a north to northwest flow would cause a longshore current to develop north of the pier, ultimately being deflected forcing the current to run parallel to the pier and out toward the lake.
 A swimmer caught in this situation has little means of escape, as the main flow is directing you either toward the pier or out toward the lake.
 The high, rapidly breaking waves would make you feel like you're swimming in a washing machine, and it would not be fun to get swept against those rocks!
 When the surf is high, avoid walking on, and swimming around structures that jet out toward the lake!

 For more information, please utilize the multimedia links below.
 Also see our Summer Briefing Page.

 Rip Current Multimedia Links